marcotielen/snowloader/README.md

 Configuration is done using the snowflake_instances.json file.
 This will fill the Account dropdown on the connection tab.
 Please enter a friendly name and the Snowflake account name in json-style.
 An example file is present.

 ### PyInstaller and Snowloader
 You can run PyInstaller to create a compiled version of Snowloader for easy distribution, optionally including the configuration file for the account dropdown.
-Please note that generating a single file output will slow down performance.
-Alternatively, you can build it and use an installer like InstallForge, which will give better performance.
+Please note that generating a single file output will significantly increase to startup time of the application.
+Alternatively, you can build it without the --onefile parameter and use an installer like InstallForge, which will give better performance.

 Please install PyInstaller using pip ```pip install pyinstaller``` and find the file named hook-sqlalchemy.py in your directory (Lib/site-packages/pyinstaller/hooks/).
 Open that file and add 'snowflake.sqlalchemy' to the hiddenimports array for pyinstaller to pick up the snowflake dialect.
 The end result should look like the following:
 ```hiddenimports = ['pysqlite2', 'MySQLdb', 'psycopg2', 'sqlalchemy.ext.baked', 'snowflake.sqlalchemy']```